The complexity of separability for semilinear sets and Parikh automata: Regular separability of Parikh automata

-A full proof of this \lcnamecref{lem:skeletons} is located in the appendix (see \cref{app:skeletons}).
-Thus, it suffices to show that for a given skeleton $\rho$, one can decide regular inseparability of $L(\cV,I_1,\rho)$ and $L(\cV,I_2,\rho)$ in $\NP$.
-So, from now on, we fix the skeleton $\rho$ and simply write $L(I_i)$ for $L(\cV,I_i,\rho)$.
-Since we only consider runs that visit states that occur in $\rho$, we may also assume that $\cV$ consist only of the states occurring on $\rho$.
+Although this was essentially shown in \cite[Lemma 11]{RegSepParikh}, our setting is strictly speaking slightly different (e.g.\ we have all short rather than only simple cycles), so we include a detailed proof in\ \ifFullVersion \cref{app:parikh-automata}.\ \else the full version.\ \fi Thus, it suffices to show that for a given skeleton $\rho$, one can decide regular inseparability of $L(\cV,I_1,\rho)$ and $L(\cV,I_2,\rho)$ in $\NP$.
+So, from now on, we fix a skeleton $\rho$ and simply write $L(I_i)$ for $L(\cV,I_i,\rho)$.
+Since we only consider runs that visit states that occur in $\rho$, we may also assume that $\cV$ consists only of the states occurring on $\rho$.
 In particular, we only say \emph{cycle} instead of ``$\rho$-cycle''.

 \subparagraph{Counting cycles} We now phrase a characterization of regular separability from \cite{RegSepParikh} in our setting.
 It says that regular separability of the languages $L(I_1)$ and $L(I_2)$ is equivalent to recognizable separability of vectors that count cycles.
+Here, we only count \emph{short} cycles of length at most $|Q|$.
+This is possible since each cycle can be decomposed into short cycles.
+In the following, we fix the set $S\subseteq T^{\leq|Q|}$ of all \emph{short} cycles in $\cV$.\footnote{Although \cref{determinize,singlezvass,lem:skeletons,words-to-vectors} are essentially the same as in \cite{RegSepParikh}, we are working with \emph{short cycles}, whereas \cite{RegSepParikh} uses \emph{simple cycles}.
+This will be crucial later, because short cycles can be guessed on-the-fly in a finite automaton without storing the whole cycle.}